JaegerwaldDev/Nexoid/README.md

-# Vendroid
+# Nexoid

-Vendroid is a custom Discord client for Android.
-The way it works is that it loads the discord.com website and injects Vencord.
+Nexoid is a custom Discord client for Android.
+The way it works is that it loads the discord.com website and injects Nexulien.

 | | |
 |:--:|:--:|